monsoonmaelstrom/book2/book2.md

 “It’s a tie between privacy and churros,” I say, glancing toward Liam.
 “I can feel you rolling your eyes, Alex.”

-“Yeah, I’ve got to go with privacy,” Liam says.
+“Yeah, I’ve got to go with privacy,” Liam agrees.

 ----